 Germs are terrifying

 When my son was two years old, he began having nightmares; not about monsters, but “bad, scary germs.”
-It was due to an episode of Curious George in which George got a head cold.
+It was due to an episode of Curious George, called The Inside Story, in which George got a head cold.
 George drifted off to sleep and, in his dream, he shrunk down small enough to go inside his own body and fight Toots and the Germettes, a blues-singing germ and his back-up singers.

 For some reason, this episode was very disturbing to my son.